litmuschaos/v1-litmus-docs/docs/chaostoolkit-k8-service-delete.md

 ## Prerequisites
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `k8-pod-delete` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/k8-service-kill/experiment.yaml)
-- Ensure you have nginx default application setup on default namespac ( if you are using specific namespace please execute beloe on that namespace)
+- Ensure you have nginx default application setup on default namespace ( if you are using specific namespace please execute below on that namespace)

 ## Entry Criteria